TommyGong08/tommygong08.github.io/_posts/2024-9-09-HPC-LearningNotes.md

 ### Week 6
-This week's lecture mainly talking about the data access optimisations.
+This week’s lecture mainly talks about data access optimizations.
 Two examples, the matrix transpose and matrix multiply are given to show how to optimize data access.

 #### Matrix Transpose
 The operations to generally optimize matrix transpose: